scallyw4g/poof/README.md

 There's a [website](https://scallyw4g.github.io/poof/) with examples and an interactive playground if you want quickly give poof a try.

+Proper documentation is currently a WIP, but there is example code on the website as well as in this repository.

 # About

 `poof` is a 'metaprogramming language' that aims to bring some of the niceties